 This course will critically examine the history, development, and contemporary social organization of correctional institutions, including experiences of prisoners, victims, families, communities, and administrators.
 The overrepresentation of Aboriginals in the correctional system will discussed from a historical and contemporary perspective.
 Students will also survey community-based and restorative alternatives, institutional, educational, and Aboriginal programs, as well as issues of parole, prison education, and re-entry into the community.

 Sociological Approaches to Crime

 This course uses the tools of criminology to examine crime and deviance in North America and community responses to this behaviour.
 Students examine various theories explaining the nature and patterns of Aboriginal crime and delinquency.
 A critical examination of the First Nations experience with the criminal justice system is included.
 Innovative First Nations’ justice programs are examined and international comparisons of justice services for indigenous people are discussed.

 Introduction to College Writing

-This course introduces students to the conventions of academic writing.
-In this class, students will learn to identify the elements of sound writing in written passages, and to compare and contrast oral, written and culturally specific forms of communication.
-The student is invited to explore, step-by-step, each element of good writing by reviewing and practicing prewriting techniques and proceeding to grammatically correct sentences, paragraphs and complete essays and reports.
+The intention of this course is to introduce you to the conventions of academic writing.
+We write to communicate to others- whether they are colleagues, professionals in their fields, or friends.
+In this class, you will learn to identify the elements of sound writing in written passages, and to compare and contrast oral, written and culturally specific forms of communication.

 First Nations Studies